chkdsk Command with Examples

 Introduction

-This tutorial shows you how to use chkdsk to detect errors and repair your Windows drives.
+This tutorial will show you how to use chkdsk to detect errors and repair your Windows drives.

 chkdsk command with examples.